 To draw reflection, do you have a pattern in mind or do you “guess” the effect?

 “Observe your daily surrounding.”

-- I think more we practice more it become natural to see the right things.
+- I think more we practice more it becomes natural to see the right things.

 - We actually understand the logic of it quite fast.

-- Use the intersection points of the grid as reference to report your text/logo points.
+Step 5: Use the intersection points of the grid as a reference to reporting your text/logo points.
 Then connect the dots.

-Note: More points your grid have, more precise your logo will be.
+Note: More points your grid has, more precise your logo will be.

 eg: the surface of a car.